smaroukis/van-build/_projects/04-Ceiling-Skylight-Fan.md

 A MaxxAir MaxxFan Deluxe 7000K model was installed which can be opened even during rainy conditions.

-For more details on both see [Skylight and Fan](Skylight%20and%20Fan).
+For more details on both see [Skylight-and-Fan](Skylight%20and%20Fan).

 ## Ceiling